 Referendum Clause.
 A proposed constitutional revision will be voted on at the next primary election unless the Legislative Assembly orders a special election for that purpose.
 See Article XVII, section 2, of the Oregon Constitution.
 A proposed constitutional revision that is referred by the Legislative Assembly and adopted by the people takes effect 30 days after the election.
 See Article IV, section 1 (4)(d), of the Oregon Constitution.
-Note, however, that election results are not certified until the 37th day after the election.
+Election results for measures are certified by the Secretary of State no later than the 30th day after the election.
 See ORS 254.555 (2).